 During this interview with host Clare Freeman, Matt barely scratches the surface on the amazing things he’s doing.

-Important note: This podcast contains clear references to suicide, mental health and homophobia.
+Trigger warning: From the very beginning this podcast contains clear references to suicide, mental health and homophobia.
 Please do not listen if you are feeling vulnerable.